sargyri/OmniLev/README.md

 Welcome to the OmniLev project.
 In this depository you can find guidlines for the design of multipl-transducers acoustic levitators, based on the work presented in doi.org.....

-The schaffolds of the acoustic levitators presented in the publication can be found as .stl files in the folder ''Files_for_3D_printing''.
+The scaffolds of the acoustic levitators presented in the publication can be found as .stl files in the folder ''Files_for_3D_printing''.

 ### To run the OmniLev App for the pre-evaluation of cutomized acoustic levitators